At a Glance:

-Learn How and When to Use the Permanent Press Cycle
+When Should I Use the Permanent Press Cycle?

 You may have read our guide on how to buy laundry appliances, but now we’re diving into the lesser-known laundry secrets by explaining the advantages of using the permanent press cycle.
 What is the permanent press setting and how can it help to increase the lifespan of my fabrics?
 Find out as we answer this list of frequently asked questions about the permanent press cycle.